Auto Accident FAQs

-- Am I required to purchase auto insurance if I own a vehicle?
+- Do I have to purchase auto insurance if I own a vehicle?

 - What is the main reason for requiring auto insurance?

-- Will I be covered by my insurance company if I am sued?
+- Will my insurance company cover me if I someone else sues me?

 - What are the main types of auto insurance?